Collab-Hub-io/HW-Collab-Hub-Workshop/README.md

 ### Collab-Hub Clients
 Current versions of the client software included in this workshop repository are also available (and updated) at the following locations:
 - <a href="https://github.com/Collab-Hub-io/Collab-Hub-Max-Client" target="_blank">Max client</a>
+*This section should be made clearer - maybe change the README inside the local copy of the client to point to the repo?*